Initiatives and Campaigns

 A-ALONE

-Share a room, NOT a bed when putting baby to sleep for naps or bedtime.
-Make sure baby is in a separate, safe sleep space near your bed without any pillows, blankets, bumper pads, boppy pillows, or toys in the space.
+Share a room with your baby, NEVER a bed.
+For every sleep, make sure baby is in a separate, safe sleep space without any pillows, blankets, bumper pads, nursing pillows, or toys in the space.
 Dress baby in layers or use a sleep sack instead of blankets to keep baby warm and safe.
+Every baby needs their own individual sleep space, even twins or other multiples!

 B-BACK

-Always place your baby on his or her back when sleeping- naps and nighttime.
+Always place your baby flat on their back on a firm non-inclined surface for every sleep.
 Never place baby on his or her side or tummy, these positions are NOT safe.

 C-CRIB